dialex/start-testing/docs/concepts/purpose.md

 To discover new information you need to act critically and creatively~~: ask questions, compare perspectives, try scenarios (even if they're unlikely).~~

 - Testing is having an eye for details however miniature or magnanimous.
+- reviewing the product and ideas and descriptions of it, looking for significant and relevant inconsistencies.
 > Attention to detail.
 Coherence.
 > Notice what everyone looks but no one sees.
 > Testing is testing the assumptions, change perspective.
 - Being biased and up-rooting those biases
+- a special part of the development process focused on discovering what could go badly (or what is going badly)
+- raising questions to help teams to develop products that more quickly and easily reveal their own problems
+- helping programmers and the team to learn about unanticipated aspects of the product we’re developing

 ---------